ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 Data preparation and cleanup

 2-4 weeksData quality audit.
 Cleanup, deduplication, enrichment.
-This is the best way to ensure that migrated data is clean and usable.
+This is how we ensure that migrated data is clean and usable.

--> 80% of migration failures come from poorly prepared data
+-> Most migration failures come from poorly prepared data

 Test environment and parallel run